jvendramin/instant-airtable-trigger-node/README.md

 These are n8n community nodes for triggering workflows based on Fillout submissions, and interacting with your Fillout forms directly in N8N.

-This node was created by Jacob @ vwork Digital and is NOT affiliated with Fillout in anyway.
+This node was created by Jacob @ vwork Digital. **These nodes are NOT affiliated with Fillout in anyway**.
 Please see [Node Feedback](#node-feedback) for how to submit feedback or issues about these nodes.

 Need implementation help for your business?
 Want more n8n or no-code/low-code resources?
 Visit our website now!
 Don't forget to subscribe to our newsletter.